 Sover Launches World's First Fully Sovereign Communication Platform For Governments

-User-friendly interface for convenient teams and departments communication, including chats, info channels, calls, video conferences
+User-friendly interface for convenient teams and departments chats, channels, calls and video meeting

 SoverTube - secured video hosting service inside the collaboration app